Protonix

 Hepatobiliary Disorders: hepatocellular damage leading to jaundice and hepatic failure

-Immune System Disorders: anaphylaxis (including anaphylactic shock)
+Immune System Disorders: anaphylaxis (including anaphylactic shock), systemic lupus erythematosus

 Investigations: weight changes

-Metabolism and Nutritional Disorders: hyponatremia, hypomagnesemia
+Metabolism and Nutritional Disorders: hypomagnesemia, hypocalcemia, hypokalemia, hyponatremia

 Musculoskeletal Disorders: rhabdomyolysis, bone fracture